Unfortunately, heart disease is very common and after cancer, it is the second most common cause of death in England and Wales.

 Another important change has been the eradication of rheumatic fever in the developed world due to public health measures such as improved sanitation.
 This was a bacterial infection that caused sore throats, a rash and arthritis.
-It could also cause valvular heart disease over the course of many years.
-Until recent decades, medical students could go to almost any medical ward and practise listening to murmers on patients with valve disease.
-In particular, they wanted cases of mitral stenosis (narrowing of the mitral valve) because this murmer was particularly hard to master and it was folklore that encountering a case in exams would mean failure.
-Now, consultants may have difficulty finding enough inpatients with murmers to teach on and even cardiologists may not see a case of mitral stenosis for several years.
+It could also cause valvular heart disease such as aortic stenosis and mitral regurgitation over the course of many years.
+Until recent decades, medical students could go to almost any medical ward and find patients with valve disease and murmurs to practise auscultation (listening with a stethoscope).
+In particular, they wanted cases of mitral stenosis (narrowing of the mitral valve) because this murmur was particularly hard to master and it was folklore that encountering a case in exams would mean failure.
+Now, it is harder to find inpatients with murmurs for teaching purposes and even cardiologists may not see a case of mitral stenosis for several years.
 Currently, the most common valve disease is aortic stenosis and this reflects increasing lifespan because it is considered a disease of ageing.
-Diseased valves can be replaced or repaired and it is even possible to replace valves without opening the chest in a procedure similar to insertion of coronary stents.
+Diseased valves can be replaced or repaired and it is even possible to replace valves without opening the chest using a procedure similar to insertion of coronary stents.

 Heart Failure and Atrial Fibrillation

-Heart Failure is one disease that is increasing in number.
-One reason is because more patients are surviving heart attacks but unfortunately, their hearts have been damaged.
-Atrial Fibrillation is another condition that is becoming more common.
+Heart Failure is one cardiovascular condition that is becoming more common.
+One reason is because more patients are surviving heart attacks but unfortunately, with weakened hearts.
+Atrial Fibrillation is also becoming more common.
 It is an irregular heart rhythm that increases the risk of stroke and is more frequently found in the elderly.